From Ngoma Safari Lodge you have a great view of the Chobe River.

-Breakfast of yoghurt, cereal, fruit, muffins, tea and coffee is served before the morning activity or full day excursion.
-As well as eggs cooked to order with sides such as bacon, sausage, baked beans and sautéed mushrooms.
-We particularly liked the way that the muesli ingredients were served in separate bowls so you could mix to your taste!
+Breakfast is served before the morning activity or full-day excursion.
+As well as yoghurt, cereal, fruit, muffins, tea and coffee, eggs are cooked to order with sides such as bacon, sausage, baked beans and sautéed muchrooms.
+We particularly liked the way that the muesli ingredients were served in separate bowls so you could mix to your taste.

-Afternoon tea is a selection of a savory and sweet snack such as mini quiche, and chocolate orange cake.
+Afternoon tea includes a savoury and a sweet snack, such as mini quiches, and chocolate orange cake.

 Dining style: Mixture of group dining and individual tables